|

 flowering and frost tolerance.
 Provenance Nos.
 14631, 15738 and 15762

-proved the best growth rate basis.
+proved the best on growth rate basis.
 The seedlots originating from

 earlier grown trees of provenance 15762 had even better growth than